Alban-Peyrat/Find_and_Compare_Records/doc/GUI.md

 * "PROCESSING_CONFIGURATION_MAIN"
 * All FCR_Processings __names__ in which it shouldbe displayed
 * _They are used to oly display relevent fields_

+Elements to add new field must have the `` class in metadata